 Students who desire to enroll in Chemistry C117 are required to either pass the Chemistry Placement Exam (CPE) with a score of 15 or higher or complete an on-line tutorial review program called ALEKS with 95% overall mastery.

 The Chemistry Placement Exam (CPE) is a one hour and fifteen minute timed multiple-choice exam composed of 30 questions on the general chemistry, math, and reasoning skills that will be needed for C117.
 It is used to evaluate each student’s chemistry background and preparation for C117 so that they can be placed into the chemistry course that is appropriate for them.
-Students may find it helpful to prepare for the CPE by studying chapters 1-4 and sections 9.1-9.4 from the free chemistry text called Open Stax.
+Students may find it helpful to prepare for the CPE by studying chapters 1-4 and sections 9.1-9.4 from the Chemistry 2e free text listed on Open Stax.

 C103 Introduction to Chemical Principles, is a course specially designed to prepare students for C117.